We are all spending much more time at home, and the sound of birdsong is guaranteed to make you smile.

 Did you know it’s illegal to intentionally destroy a bird’s nest?
 It’s an offence under Section 1 of the Wildlife and Countryside Act of 1981.

-The RSPCB recommend not cutting or trimming hedges from March until August – farmers are forbidden from cutting theirs until autumn.
+The RSPB recommend not cutting or trimming hedges from March until August – farmers are forbidden from cutting theirs until autumn.
 If you absolutely can’t avoid it, check for nests first and leave them well alone if you spot them.

 4. Go wild

-We say this a lot, but it really is the best thing you can do in your own garden to encourage a thriving, healthy habitat for everything from birds to bugs.
+The best thing you can do in your own garden to encourage a thriving, healthy habitat for everything from birds to bugs.
 Let part of your garden – or the whole thing! – be wild.

 5. Check please!